dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Returns the default royalty percentage.
 Note that only one royalty recipient can be specified.
 For more complex use cases please consider using a fee splitter.
 The account specified must be able to handle arbitrary ICRC-1 tokens as royalties might be paid in any token.

+If the royalties recipient is `null`, royalties are either unspecified or specified through an extension standard.

 ```candid "Methods" +=
 icrc7_royalty_recipient : () -> (opt Account) query;